About the site

 - Application Insights Custom Metrics

 Mobile first is a given, and so even on our web.
-The goal has been to work well in all modern browsers such as Google Chrome, Microsoft Edge, Mozilla Firefox and Apple Safari, but also in later versions of Internet Explorer.
+The goal has been to work well in all modern browsers such as Google Chrome, Microsoft Edge, Mozilla Firefox and Apple Safari.
 The flexible layout is made simply by using HTML5 and Flexbox.

 We are especially proud of our image management.
 All our illustrations comes in the form of vector-based SVG, which provides razor-sharp images even on high resolution screens.
 The photos we upload exploit the opportunities in HTML5 for a better user experience.
 Thanks <picture> in combination with srcset we can deliver different images depending on the user's screen size and resolution.
 Large and razor sharp images on high-resolution devices and smaller, lightweight images on for example small phones.
 To display the right image from the server, we used the superb service ImgIX that will resize the image on request.